50 Ten-Minute Jobs To Do In The Garden In Spring

 - Check shrubs for fungal diseases like blackspot, mildew and rust - give them a quick spray if needed with a fungicide

 - Keep an eye on the weather forecast - spring can mean summer-temperature heat or icy winter winds.
-Protect your vulnerable plants by popping on a cloche, or an umbrella for instant shade
+Protect your vulnerable plants by popping on a cloche if the forecast is chilly, or pop open an umbrella for instant shade

 10 Planting and Sowing Jobs